 5] Power Supply

-Sometimes you might have a great system with the latest board, processor, GPU, RAM, etc. but to handle those, your PSU may not be powerful enough.
+Sometimes, you might have a great system with the latest board, processor, GPU, RAM, etc., but your PSU may not be powerful enough to handle those.
 Make sure you get one that can handle your hardware.

 Also, PSU failure can cause the system to act weird – unfortunately, there is no easy way to test it.
-But sometimes you can hear loud noises from SMPS that would help you figure out if it’s the PSU that’s causing the problem.
+But sometimes, you can hear loud noises from SMPS that would help you figure out if the PSU is causing the problem.

 6] Graphics Card

-Sometimes a GPU can cause system instability.
-Maybe overheating or incorrect clock settings are the main causes.
-In such cases, there are a lot of stress test software, which you could run to check the stability of your GPU like FurMark, etc.
+Sometimes, a GPU can cause system instability.
+Overheating or incorrect clock settings may be the main causes.
+In such cases, there is a lot of stress test software, like FurMark, that you could run to check the stability of your GPU.

-FurMark is a very intensive OpenGL benchmark that uses fur rendering algorithms to measure the performance of the graphics card.
+FurMark is a very intensive OpenGL benchmark that uses fur rendering algorithms to measure the graphics card’s performance.
 Fur rendering is specially adapted to overheat the GPU and that’s why FurMark is also a perfect stability and stress test tool (also called GPU burner) for the graphics card.

 Also, a bad driver can also cause problems, so it might be a good idea to reinstall the drivers.
 Also, when you Overclock your GPU – check the manual.